hpottipati/exa-takehome/README.md

 # Legal Search Benchmark

 **TLDR**: A set of evals to answer the question — *Which search provider delivers the most authoritative and useful results for legal research?*
+**LOOM VIDEO** :
 ---
 ## The Problem

-raditional search engines optimize for broad relevance, not authority.
+Traditional search engines optimize for broad relevance, not authority.
 Lawyers need **precise answers and credible sources**

 ## The Solution